acyang97/aws-cloud-resume/README.md

 6. DNS - Done

 - Utilized Route 53, a DNS web service that helps to route requests to appropriate resources, in other words for this case, to my resume website.
-- The website is now available at [https://www.aws-cloud-resume-challenge-lalala.online/](https://www.aws-cloud-resume-challenge-lalala.online/)
+- Created a website (for now unavailable as i dont want to be charged for aws services)
 - My understanding on how things work altogether from step 2-6:
   - By configuring DNS in Route 53, Route 53 becomes the main DNS for my domain and it manages the DNS records that map my domain name to the IP addresses.
   - Now, when user looks up my website, the browser will perform a DNS look up to find the IP address associated with the domain name entered.